 My grandfather lived a long life.
 He was 97 when he passed away last year and in spite of his dementia, he was still sprightly and outgoing.
 He loved to talk about all the things he had done and the places he had been, but I struggled to imagine just how much he had seen or how far his feet had carried him in all those years, and that had always intrigued me.
 A few months before he passed he had to go into a nursing home and when he did, my Mum found a box of old letters.
 When we began to read through them, a different life, a different time and an entire family I never had the opportunity to know unfolded.

 The letters, mostly from the early 1940s, were from a range of people, but mostly my Grandfather’s mother, Fanny.
-In them she spoke of the War and what it was like around Bournemouth in England during World War 2.
+In them she spoke of the war and what it was like during World War 2.
 Mostly she spoke of missing her son and how it was affecting all of them, including the pets.

-In other letters she spoke of my Grandfather’s girlfriend at the time and in one letter in particular, about how her Father was furious with him and would be on the lookout for him when he returned.
+In other letters she spoke of my Grandfather’s girlfriend at the time and in one letter in particular, about how her father was furious with my grandfather.
+She said he would be on the lookout for him when he returned!
 This, of course, got us wondering.
 Why did they break up?
-And why was her Father so furious that he wanted to catch up with him?
+And why was her father so furious that he wanted to catch up with him?
 As you can imagine, the story was already unfolding in my head, at least the bones of it.

 I feel excited, but also daunted by the task of writing this story and doing it justice.
 I don’t just want it to be good.
 I want it to be beautiful and come with a sense of authenticity for the reader.
 At this point I’m not sure I can do that, but I’m hopeful and that counts for something I hope.